top of page

 Koyna Deepbore Drilling Project

-Reservoir-triggered Earthquakes have been occurring persistently in the Koyna-Warna region since the impoundment of the Shivajisagar Lake in 1962.
-A strong correlation between continued earthquake activity and the annual loading and unloading cycles of the Koyna and nearby Warna reservoir has been established.
-However, a model to comprehend the genesis of reservoir-triggered earthquakes is elusive, likely due to the lack of observations for near field.
-In order to understand this, the Borehole Geophysics Research Laboratory ( BGRL) was established by the Ministry of Earth Sciences ( MoES), Govt of India in October 2014 at Karad, Maharashtra.
+Reservoir-triggered earthquakes have been a persistent phenomenon in the Koyna-Warna region since the creation of Shivajisagar Lake in 1962.
+Studies have shown a strong link between the ongoing earthquake activity and the seasonal loading and unloading cycles of the Koyna and nearby Warna reservoirs.
+However, developing a model to fully understand the origins of these reservoir-triggered earthquakes has been challenging, largely due to the lack of near-field observational data.
+To address this gap, the Ministry of Earth Sciences (MoES), Government of India, established the Borehole Geophysics Research Laboratory (BGRL) in Karad, Maharashtra, in October 2014.

 bottom of page